See also Owd Scrat Records

 7. Good Morning Call (with Jackie Oates) 4:22

-Owd Scrat Records press release: “Rooney’s second solo album is a move away from the eclectic DIY post-punk of 2017’s ‘Futile Exorcise’ towards voice, piano and electronics led skewed ambient pop.
+Owd Scrat Records press releases: “Rooney’s second solo album Surface Industries I is a move away from the eclectic DIY post-punk of 2017’s ‘Futile Exorcise’ towards voice, piano and electronics led skewed ambient pop.
 As it’s title suggests, this new album’s tracks are themed around service industry jobs (it is the first of two albums on this theme), particularly the transient vocal interactions of everyday call centre work, as well as the humanity and humour that endures through it all.
-The lyrics of the pieces often use interviews or texts from the workers themselves, made during the early to mid 2000’s.
+The lyrics of the pieces often use interviews or texts from the workers themselves.

 Buy via Owd Scrat Records Bandcamp.